 Should I Sell My Stuff or Move It With Me?
 Decide in 5 Steps

-You’re prepping for a big, long-distance move.
+You’re prepping for a move.
 What an exciting life step!
 But the moving process can be intimidating.
-You might be thinking, “How on Earth am I going to get all my stuff across the country?
+You might be thinking, “How on Earth am I going to get all my stuff to a new place?
 Isn’t that going to cost a ton?”

 Let’s hit the brakes for a second.
 You don’t have to move everything.